This glossary describes key Revizto concepts, terminology, and products.

 A license member with "Suspended" status in a Revizto license.
 Suspended license members cannot access projects and other data associated with the license.

 A license member becomes suspended in the following scenarios:

 - They are assigned an Active Directory authentication method but their username in the Active Directory domain is not specified.

 - Their authentication method was deleted and they have not been assigned another one.

-- They are a guest member in this license and they are not a full member in any other license that is issued in this region and allows adding them to this license as a guest.
+- They are a guest member in this license and they are not a full member in any other license that is issued in this region and allows cross-license collaboration.

 - The entire license is suspended.

 For more information, see Recovering suspended license members.